miko-soft/create-dodo-boilerplates/README.md

 After succesful build, open chrome://extensions and upload the content of /dist/ folder.

+### dodoApp
+The dodoApp is single page application within chrome extension and it can be used for more complex chrome extensions.
+Open new tab and enter URL chrome://extensionID/dodoApp/index.html (It will redirect to dodoApp home chrome://extensionID/ )

 ### Licence
 Copyright (c) MikoSoft licensed under [MIT](./LICENSE).